NDSS

 The National Diabetes Nursing Education Framework

-ADEA continues to monitor the quality and accuracy of the information in the National Diabetes Nursing Framework and remains committed to responding to any concerns or suggestions raised by learners.
-If you have any feedback or questions about the Framework, please email NDSS@adea.com.au
+ADEA continues to monitor the quality and accuracy of the information in the National Diabetes Nursing Framework.
+An updated Framework will be available soon.
+ADEA remains committed to responding to any concerns or suggestions raised by learners.
+If you have any feedback or questions about the Framework, please email NDSS@adea.com.au.

 Aboriginal and Torres Strait Islander Health Worker and Health Practitioner Mentoring Pilot Program